novakov-alexey/novakov-alexey.github.io/content/flink-ml/index.md

 For cases when Flink job calls a model inside JavaVM or PythonVM:
 1. Restart Flink job loading newer model (for cases when ML model is loaded on job startup).
 2. Refresh ML model version in memory periodically or on some event.
-This option minimises Flink job downtime.
+This option minimizes Flink job downtime.

 For cases when Flink calls a model using remote procedure call (RPC), i.e. over the network, the Flink job restart is not needed, but that external service may lead to the Flink job outage or temporary failures, when the external service is restarted.